zchee/golang-wiki/Mobile.md

 ## Tools

 Note: You need to have [Go 1.5 or above](https://golang.org/dl/) to install mobile tools.
+(Or at least Go 1.7.4 if using macOS Sierra)

 Go Mobile introduces a new tool, [gomobile](https://golang.org/x/mobile/cmd/gomobile), to help you with the build and the binding process.